King's Inch: Sir John Ross of Hawkhead

-A story is recorded of how Sir John came to acquire King's Inch through a man to man contest at the Kempe Knowe near the Knock, how to the Knox family, near Paisley - "The King of England, it is said, challenged Scotland to furnish a man able to fight a famous champion then in attendance on the English Court.
+A story is recorded of how Sir John came to acquire King's Inch through a man to man contest at the Kempe Knowe near the Knock, how to the Knox family, near Paisley:

+"The King of England, it is said, challenged Scotland to furnish a man able to fight a famous champion then in attendance on the English Court.
 The King of Scotland accepted the challenge, but was for some time unable to find a man equal to the task, and in his perplexity offered the Inch as a reward to any one who successfully encountered the Englishman.
 At last Sir John Ross of Hawkhead offered himself, and arrangements were made for the fight on the Knowe.
 The moat was filled with water, and a large fire kindled upon the mound.
 Neither party was expected to give quarter.
 To escape was to meet death by drowning, and to be vanquished was to perish, if not otherwise, by fire.
 The Englishman was of large stature; Ross was small but remarkably agile and of great strength.
 He dressed himself in a tight-fitting skin with the smooth side outwards, and in order to make it more slippery, rubbed it well with grease or oil.
 The Englishman was unable to get a grip of him, and at last held out his hands, inviting Ross to grasp them.
-The invitation was "palm my arm."
+The invitation was 'palm my arm.'
 This, it is said, is exactly what Ross wanted.
-He seized the Englishman by the wrists, and by a sudden jerk, wrenched his arms out of their sockets, and then made and end of him."
+He seized the Englishman by the wrists, and by a sudden jerk, wrenched his arms out of their sockets, and then made an end of him."

-The King tried to go back on his pledge and offered Sir John land elsewhere, however the champion offered to serve his sovereign at another time and he would make do with the Inch and its castle for now.
+The King tried to go back on his pledge and offered Sir John land elsewhere; however, the champion offered to serve his sovereign at another time and he would make do with the Inch and its castle for now.
 He became known far and wide as "Palm-my-arm."